JamesLavin/sync_repos/README.md

 * Enable adding Github repo by providing "user/repo" and a default local Git dir
 * Improve documentation
 * Upload to Hex
+* User-enabled, per-repo notifications when new commits are pulled
 * Add option to halt on failure in single repo.
 (Current default behavior is to attempt to sync every directory, regardless of whether any repo fails)
 * Enable optional per-repo committing of uncommitted changes
 * Make Token a struct